rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:167)
 ```

 Well, the output looks very promising.
-The second task was stopped (canceled) as soon as the first one went in error.
-The parent task was not stop and a `java.lang.IllegalStateException` exception was thrown when we tried to get the result from the failed computation.
-So, we solved one of the problems of unstructured concurrency, thread leaks and resources starvation.
-A good step forward.
+When the first task failed, the second task was stopped (canceled).
+The parent task was not stopped, and a `java.lang.IllegalStateException` exception was thrown when we tried to get the result from the failed computation.
+So, we solved one of the problems of unstructured concurrency, thread leaks, and resource starvation.
+It's a good step forward.

-However, the thrown exception was not the original exception thrown by the child computation in error.
-We completely lost the original cause of error.
+However, the thrown exception was not the original one the child computation threw in error.
+We completely lost the original cause of the error.
 However, we can do better.
 The `StructuredTaskScope.ShutdownOnFailure` scope adds a method to the available ones, `throwIfFailed`.
-As the documentation said, the method throws if any of the subtasks failed.
-The method throws an `java.util.concurrent.ExecutionException` exception set with the original exception as its cause.
-If no subtask failed, the method returns normally.
+As the documentation said, the method throws if any subtasks fail.
+The method throws a `java.util.concurrent.ExecutionException` exception set with the original exception as its cause.
+If no subtask fails, the process usually returns.

-We change first our code to see the new behavior in action:
+We first change our code to see the new behavior in action:

 ```java
 @Override